wacncontent/CustomizeTool/output/articles/active-directory/active-directory-saas-zscaler-zscloud-tutorial.md

     ![Single Sign-On](./media/active-directory-saas-zscaler-zscloud-tutorial/IC800209.png "Single Sign-On")

-    1. In the Azure portal, on the **Configure single sign-on at ZScaler ZSCloud** dialog page, copy the **Authentication Request URL** value, and then paste it into the **URL of the SAML Portal to which users are sent for authentication** textbox.
+    1. In the Azure Management Portal, on the **Configure single sign-on at ZScaler ZSCloud** dialog page, copy the **Authentication Request URL** value, and then paste it into the **URL of the SAML Portal to which users are sent for authentication** textbox.
     2. In the **Attribute containing Login Name** textbox, type **NameID**.
     3. To upload your downloaded certificate, click **Zscaler pem**.
     4. Select **Enable SAML Auto-Provisioning**.